runpod/docs/docs/serverless/endpoints/send-requests.md

 sidebar_position: 3
 ---

-# Send a request to a Serverless endpoint
+# Send a request to an endpoint

-After you've deployed an endpoint, you can send requests to test and use it.
+After you've created an endpoint, you can send requests to test and use it.
 This guide covers different ways to send requests and configure them.

-## Test your endpoint through the UI
+## Test your endpoint using the RunPod console

-To test your endpoint, click the **Requests** tab in the endpoint detail page:
+To test your endpoint, select the **Requests** tab in the Serverless endpoint detail page on the [RunPod console](https://www.runpod.io/console/serverless):

 <img src="/img/docs/serverless-get-started-endpoint-details.png" width="900" alt="Screenshot of the endpoint details page."/>